iterative/dvc.org/content/blog/2022-08-23-bitbucket-CML-runners.md

 Otherwise, our results would be lost when CML terminates the instance upon completion of our pipeline.

-To save our model, we create a pull request with `cml pr`.
-We then also create a CML report that displays the model performance in that pull request. `cml publish` adds the confusion matrix created in `train.py` to the pull request, and `cml send-comment` updates the description of the pull request to the contents of `report.md` (i.e., our `metrics.txt`).
+To add our model to our repository, we create a pull request with `cml pr`.
+We then also create a CML report that displays the model performance in that pull request.
+We add the metrics and the confusion matrix created in `train.py` to the report, and `cml send-comment` updates the description of the pull request to the contents of `report.md` (i.e., our `metrics.txt` and confusion matrix).

 That's all there is to it!
 Once the pull request has been created, we can merge it on Bitbucket.
 CML will automatically terminate the provisioned instance upon